Wandalen/wTools/module/core/former/plan.md

 *   **Focus:** Only uncomment and address code related to **tuple enum variants**.
 Leave unit and struct variant tests commented out.
 *   **Preserve Docs:** When adding the Tuple Variant Test Matrix to `former_enum_tests/mod.rs`, ensure the existing matrix documentation is **not removed**.
 *   **Incremental Activation:** Uncomment test modules (`mod ...;`) only in the increment where they are first needed for verification.
 *   **Incremental Verification:** Verify compilation and test success after each relevant increment.
-Handle widespread failures by isolating tests if needed.
+Handle widespread failures by selectively commenting out only failing tests.
 *   **Failure Analysis:** Follow the "Failure Diagnosis Algorithm".
 *   **Approval Gates:** Obtain user approval before starting each increment and after successful verification.